 Who is on the Research Review Committee?

-The Research Review Committee includes five core members – four from the Office of Research and Evaluation (the Director, two program managers, and one senior research associate) and one external researcher who serves in an advisory (non-voting) capacity.
+The Research Review Committee includes six core members – five from the Office of Research and Evaluation and one external researcher who serves in an advisory (non-voting) capacity.
 Each month, an additional three to five ORE staff members join the committee as rotating members to review the proposals that align to their areas of expertise.

 What is the typical Research Review Committee process for a proposal?

 Each proposal and research study is unique, but a typical process is as follows:

 - Researcher and District partners (e.g. central office staff, school staff) develop a plan for a possible research study.

 - Researcher contacts firstname.lastname@example.org for an initial consultation about the proposed study [REQUIRED for Dissertations, OPTIONAL for all other studies]

 - Researcher submits proposal, supporting materials, and payment to the RRC (for details see the Submitting a Proposal page and see this page for 2018 proposal deadlines).

 - RRC members receive the proposals two weeks before the monthly meeting.
 RRC members review the proposals and prepare comments and questions for discussion at the full Committee meeting.

 - At the RRC meeting, the Committee discusses: (a) whether the proposed research is aligned with District goals; (b) whether the proposed research is duplicative or unnecessarily burdensome to students or school personnel; (c) whether there is evidence that all required procedures will be followed when conducting research with human subjects in school settings; and (d) that the proposed research project does not overlap with other research projects in ways that make it difficult to interpret the findings.